cjpais/LocalScore/README.md

 ## 🚀 Getting Started

-1. Install Bun if you haven't already:
+1. Install Bun (or the node.js runtime of your choice) if you haven't already:
    ```bash
    curl -fsSL https://bun.sh/install | bash
    ```